 Often when someone hires me to choose paint colours for them, they have the misconception that wall colours will do most of the heavy lifting in terms of creating a look and a feel.

-The look and feel of your living room comes from floor and table lamps along with task lighting when necessary, NOT from installing 8 recessed lights into your ceiling.
+The look and feel of your living room comes from floor and table lamps along with task lighting when necessary… NOT from installing multiple recessed lights into your ceiling.
 Recessed lighting should pretty much be relegated to the kitchen where task lighting like that is required.
+And here’s one more reason to skip recessed lighting altogether.

-Then, you need to create vignettes or tablescapes on your coffee and end tables and your sideboards.
+Then, you need to style vignettes or create tablescapes on your coffee tables, end tables and sideboards.

 I recently specified two lamps for one of my eDesign clients.
-She received the lamps, set them on her sideboard and sent me an photo (similar to this vignette by Lauren Liess), worried that they were too BIG because they slightly overlapped her art.
+She received the lamps, set them on her sideboard and sent me an photo (similar to this vignette by Lauren Liess below), worried that they were too BIG because they slightly overlapped her art.

 It’s the same for master bedrooms.
 I can’t tell you how many master bedrooms with king size beds I’ve seen with tiny little lamps on each end table.

-A bedside lamp should generally be a minimum of 28″ high (below).
+A bedside lamp should generally be a minimum of 28″ high (see below).

-So think bigger not smaller.
+So, think bigger not smaller.
 If it’s a little bigger than it should be, it won’t look as wrong as a miniature lamp beside a big bed.
+Here are 5 lamps everyone should have in their home.

 Okay so now that I’ve covered the basics, let’s get back to exactly what you need to create a tablescape.